Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: ADIABATIC QUANTUM-COMPUTING SIMULATIONS

-For a better understanding of what is happening to the wavefunction, we provide the ground-state eigenvectors obtained from direct diagonalization in Fig.~\ref{fig:ho_sch_wf}b.
+For a better understanding of what is happening to the wave function, we provide the ground-state eigenvectors obtained from direct diagonalization in Fig.~\ref{fig:ho_sch_wf}b.
 We observe that when $H(s)$ is the transverse Hamiltonian, the ground state is the properly normalized superposition state.
-With 6 qubits, the normalization factor is $\sqrt{1/2^6}=0.125$, as indicated by the solid black line.
-When the penalty Hamiltonian is fully engaged, the H2GC Laplacian will be in its zero-energy ground-state.
-When properly normalized over 27 positions, we see a constant wavefunction at $\sqrt{1/27}=0.19$ as shown by the dashed line.
-After introducing the harmonic oscillator potential, the wavefunction becomes the expected Gaussian, as demonstrated by the dotted line.
+With eight qubits, the normalization factor is $\sqrt{1/2^8}=0.0625$, as indicated by the solid black line.
+When the penalty Hamiltonian is fully engaged, the H2GC Laplacian will be in its zero-energy ground state.
+When properly normalized over 32 positions, we see a constant wave function at $\sqrt{1/32}=0.177$ as shown by the dashed line.
+After introducing the harmonic oscillator potential, the wave function becomes the expected Gaussian, as demonstrated by the dotted line.

 One can further infer the dynamics of the system by studying the time-dependent spectrum of the system shown in Fig.~\ref{fig:ho_spectrum}a.
-In a system of 6 qubits, we observe that the system exhibits a 6-fold degeneracy in the first excited state, as is expected from the transverse Hamiltonian.
-We plot the 7th (dashed odd state) excited state to confirm there are no additional degeneracies.
-When the penalty Hamiltonian is introduced, the 6-fold degeneracy evolves into the expected tower of 2-fold degeneracies for the Laplacian operator in a periodic box.
-To obtain the correct low lying spectrum of the Laplacian, the evolution must be done across 90\% of the total evolution time.
-The 2-fold degeneracy is further lifted in the final 10\% by the harmonic oscillator potential, leading to an equally spaced energy spectrum.
+In a system of eight qubits, we observe that the system exhibits an eightfold degeneracy in the first excited state, as is expected from the transverse Hamiltonian.
+We plot the ninth (dashed odd state) excited state to confirm there are no additional degeneracies.
+When the penalty Hamiltonian is introduced, the eightfold degeneracy evolves into the expected tower of twofold degeneracies for the Laplacian operator in a periodic box.

 Fig.~\ref{fig:ho_spectrum}b further demonstrates why the prohibited codes must be cleanly gapped from the rest of the system.
-In this plot, we show the time-dependent energy gap between the ground-state and first excited state.
-We expect that the free-field Laplacian has a gap given by the dashed red line, while deviations from the red line arise only from interactions with the potential.
-However, when the penalty coefficient is only 50 times the UV cutoff, the low-lying spectrum is shifted by approximately a factor of 2.
-After increasing the coefficient to 200 times the UV cutoff, the H2GC Laplacian starts to reproduce the expected spectrum (shown in Fig.~\ref{fig:ho_spectrum}a).
+In this plot, we show the time-dependent energy gap between the ground state and first excited state.
+We expect that the free-field Laplacian has a gap given by the IR cutoff, while deviations from the red line arise only from interactions with the potential.
+After increasing the penalty coefficient to $100U$, the H2GC Laplacian starts to reproduce the expected gap within 1\% (Fig.~\ref{fig:ho_spectrum}b).